Alice-van-Rooyen/snakesandladders/README.md

 # Convalescent Snakes & Ladders Board
 ## Overview & Maintenance Notes

+**This repository is published as a reference artefact.
+Please fork rather than edit directly.**

 This project is a deliberately constrained interactive system designed to model the experience of recovery rather than simulate recovery itself.

-**It is not a game to be optimised or "won".**
+It is not a game to be optimised or "won".

 ---